 Below is a list of possible geometries, specified by type, for the simulation container, indicating if and in which directions periodic boundary conditions (PBC) are applied.
-Origin (\$0,0,0\$) is always placed in the geometric center of the simulation container.
-Particles are always kept inside the simulation container with an external potential that is zero if inside; infinity if outside.
+Origin ((0,0,0)) is always placed in the geometric center of the simulation container.